YujieChen0228/stellar-mass-estimation-ml/README.md

-# MSc Dissertation Project — Interpretable Stellar Mass Estimation from Photometric Data
+# Interpretable Stellar Mass Estimation from Photometric Data

-*Interpretable machine learning model that recovers a physical law for galaxy stellar mass using only photometric data.*
+*Interpretable machine learning model that recovers a physical law for galaxy stellar mass using only photometric data.Research-based machine learning project derived from my MSc dissertation.*

 ## Overview